 At its core, Kanban is a visual tool that helps you manage your tasks and projects by breaking them down into smaller, more manageable pieces.
 It uses a board with columns to represent different stages of a process and cards to represent individual tasks or items.
 The board can be physical or digital and can be customized to fit your specific needs.

-7 Tips and Tricks for Using Kanban as a Methodology
+7 Tips and Tricks for Using Kanban

 - Visualize your workflow.
 Use a Kanban board or other visual aid to map out your workflow and tasks.
 This will help you see where you are in the process and identify areas for improvement.